-In preprocessing the constant data extracted from patients, we implemented specific strategies for different types of data missingness.
-For continuous variables such as age and weight, missing values were filled with zero to maintain data completeness and consistency without introducing bias, ensuring that the model's training is unaffected by missing values.
-For categorical variables such as gender and race, we employed one-hot encoding, which converts these variables into binary vectors where each category corresponds to a unique dimension.
-This approach prevents the imposition of implicit ordinal relationships among categories, thereby avoiding misleading influences on the model's training.
-In processing the temporal data, we adhered to strict time window and interval strategies: temporal data were extracted within the 24 hours prior to ICU admission and sampled at 1-hour intervals.
-For each interval, single measurement values were used directly, while multiple measurements were averaged to represent the feature's level during that hour.
-In cases where no measurements were recorded within an interval, values were designated as missing.
+In preprocessing the constant data extracted from patients, we employed specific strategies tailored to different types of missing data.
+For continuous variables, such as age and weight, missing values were imputed with zero to maintain data completeness and consistency without introducing bias, thereby ensuring that the model's training is not negatively impacted.
+For categorical variables, such as gender and race, one-hot encoding was utilized, converting each category into a binary vector where each category is represented by a unique dimension.
+This method prevents the imposition of unintended ordinal relationships among categories, thereby avoiding any misleading effects on the model's training.

+For temporal data, we adhered to strict time window and interval strategies.
+Temporal data were extracted from the 24 hours preceding ICU admission and were sampled at 1-hour intervals.
+For each interval, if a single measurement was available, it was used directly; if multiple measurements were recorded, they were averaged to represent the feature level during that hour.
+In intervals where no measurements were recorded, values were marked as missing.
+After processing the constant and temporal features of the patients, we applied mean-variance normalization to the continuous variables within these features.
+We calculated the mean and standard deviation of each variable, using these parameters to adjust the data.
+This ensured that all continuous variables achieved a standardized form with zero mean and unit variance.
 Figure~\ref{fig:figure 3} illustrates the processing of temporal data.
 We will address the treatment of missing values in temporal data during subsequent model processing.